pollen8io/fullstack-challenge/README.md

 ## Acceptance criteria

-These are the things that the application must do.
+These are the things that the application must do:
+- A document that can be edited by multiple users at the same time.
+- The document must autosave a user's changes after input.
+- A way to mitigate users overwriting each others changes.

+Nice to haves:
 - Ability to create a new document.
-- The creator must be able to set an invite code to allow other users to access the document.
+- The creator can set an invite code to allow other users to access the document.
 - A notification that a new user has entered the document.
 - Some UI showing who is currently in the document.
-- The document must autosave a user's changes after input.
-- A way to mitigate users overwriting each others changes.

 Additional requirements:
 - Examples of how you would write tests for the app.
 You don’t need to have tests written for the entire app; a single component and a backend controller fully tested to show a solid understanding of how to write good quality tests will suffice.